zefredz/claroline-packages/modules/ICPCRDR/README.txt

 proxy.php                        :  a simple HTTP proxy specific to our module

 Files marked with * are mandatory in a module.

+In addition, a claroline module can have the following folders :

+[js]                             :  contains the javascript files of the
+                                    module, searched by JavascriptLoader

 Module setup :
 --------------